-If you were the victim of a surgical error, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have.
+If you were the victim of a surgical error, attorney Chris Mellino welcomes you to contact our Cleveland office with any questions you may have.
 You may also download or request Chris’ free, easy-to-read guide to filing a medical malpractice claim in Ohio.
 Both Chris and Tom have represented injured clients for nearly thirty years, and Chris has litigated cases, such as Moskovitz v.
 Mt.
 Sinai Medical Center and Watkins_v._Cleveland_Clinic_Foundation, that changed state law.

 Surgical Mistake Statistics